trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsMacroFunctionDoc.rst

 This option is given the default ``${${PROJECT_NAME}_ENABLE_DEBUG}`` and if true, will set the variable ``HAVE_${PACKAGE_NAME_UC}_DEBUG`` (to be used in the package's configured header file).
+This macro is typically called in the package's `<packageDir>/CMakeLists.txt`_ file.

 TRIBITS_ADD_EXAMPLE_DIRECTORIES()
 +++++++++++++++++++++++++++++++++